On the baroclinic instability of inviscid non-conducting Boussinesq equations with rotation in 3-D: Introduction

-Recently, the stability of the shear flow in 2-D inviscid non-conducting Boussineq system has attracted a lot of attention. \cite{LY} considered the linear stability of Couette flow $(y, 0)^\top$ and an exponentially stratified density $\Theta=A e^{-b y}$ ($A$ and $b$ are constants) and obtained the decay rates, which is depending on the Richardson number.
-Then \cite{BCD} extended the linear stability results in \cite{LY} to the case of shear near Couette flow.
-More recently, Bedrossian, Bianchini, Coti Zelati and Dolce \cite{BBCD} verified the nonlinear shear-buoyancy instability of $U=(y, 0)$ and $\rho=\bar \rho-by$ ($\bar \rho$ and $b$ are constants) up to the timescale $t\approx \varepsilon^{-2}$ if the initial perturbations are of size $\varepsilon$ in Gevrey-$s$, $1\leq s<2.$ In their work \cite{BBCD}, the Rossby number is assumed $Ro=1.$ While the problem in this paper is considering the baroclinic instability of shear flow $U=(z, 0, 0)$ and $\Theta=-y$ in Sobolev space in the framework of 3-D inviscid non-conducting Boussineq system with reference rotation and small Rossby number.
-For more results on stability threshold of shear flow in Boussinesq system with full or partial dissipation, we refer to \cite{ZZhao, ZZ, Zi1, Zi2} and references therein.
+Recently, the stability of shear flow in Boussinesq system has attracted a lot of attention.
+As for the three-dimensional continuously stratified rotating Boussinesq model with viscosity and diffusivity, Seng\"{u}l and Wang studied the nonlinear stability and dynamic transitions of the basic shear flow \eqref{shear} in \cite{SW}, in which numerical analysis has also been given.
+Yang and Lin \cite{LY} considered the linear stability of Couette flow $(y, 0)^\top$ and an exponentially stratified density $\Theta=A e^{-b y}$ ($A$ and $b$ are constants) and obtained the decay rates.
+Then Bianchini, Coti Zelati and Dolce \cite{BCD} extended the linear stability results in \cite{LY} to the case of shear near Couette flow.
+Moreover, Bedrossian, Bianchini, Coti Zelati and Dolce \cite{BBCD} verified the nonlinear shear-buoyancy instability of $U=(y, 0)$ and $\rho=\bar \rho-by$ ($\bar \rho$ and $b$ are constants) up to the timescale $t\approx \varepsilon^{-2}$ if the initial perturbations are of size $\varepsilon$ in Gevrey-$s$, $1\leq s<2.$ In their work \cite{BBCD}, the Rossby number is assumed $Ro=1.$ More recently, Bianchini, Coti Zelati and Ertzbischoff verified the instability of the stratified shear flows $(\rho, u, v, p)(x, z)=(\rho(z), U(z), 0, p(z))$ with $p'(z)=-\rho(z)$ in 2-D Euler-Boussinesq system when the classical Miles-Howard criterion is violated, and proved the ill-posedness of the limiting hydrostatic equations near the stratified shear flows in Sobolev space \cite{BCZE}.
+For a shear flow $U=(y, 0)$ and a stratified temperature $\Theta= \alpha y$ with $\alpha>1/4,$ Zillinger considered its (in)stability problem in two dimensional inviscid Boussinesq equations \cite{Zi3}, in which a non-trivial growing solution of the nonlinear inviscid Boussinesq equations has been presented and the improved upper bound on norm inflation has been achieved.
+While in this paper we will consider the baroclinic instability of shear flow $U=(z, 0, 0)$, $\Theta=-y$ and $P=-yz$ (which is different from the shear flow in the previous research) in 3-D inviscid non-conducting Boussinesq system with the reference rotation and small Rossby number in Sobolev space.
+For more results on (in)stability of shear flow in Boussinesq system with full or partial dissipation, we refer to \cite{Fri, ZZhao, ZZ, Zi1, Zi2} and references therein.